GOP set to block 1/6 panel, stoking Senate filibuster fight - News Break

 The filibuster is a time-honored Senate tradition that requires a vote by 60 of the 100 senators to cut off debate and advance a bill.
 With the Senate evenly split 50-50, Democrats would need support of 10 Republicans to move to the commission bill, sparking fresh debate over whether the time has come to change the rules and lower the threshold to 51 votes to take up legislation.

-The House already approved the measure with some Republican support, but Trump has made it clear he opposes the formation of any panel to investigate the Jan.
-6 mob siege, when his supporters mounted an assault in a failed effort to overturn Joe Biden's election.
+The House already approved the measure with 35 Republican votes.
+But Trump has made it clear he opposes the formation of any panel to investigate the Jan.
+6 siege, when a violent mob of his supporters broke into the Capitol in a failed effort to overturn Joe Biden's election.
 Democrats are warning that if Republicans are willing to use the filibuster to stop an arguably popular measure, it shows the limits of trying to broker compromises, particularly on bills related to election reforms or other aspects of the Democrats' agenda.

-“There is no excuse for any Republican to vote against this commission,” said Sen. Joe Manchin, D-W.Va., though he is a key advocate for preserving the filibuster.
+“There is no excuse for any Republican to vote against this commission,” said Sen. Joe Manchin, D-W.Va., while still making clear that he would not support efforts to do away with the filibuster.

+"I’m not ready to destroy our government,” Manchin said.
+“I think we’ll come together.
+You have to have faith there’s 10 good people.”

-Ahead of Thursday's vote, the mother of the late Capitol Police Officer Brian Sicknick was meeting with at least six Republican senators to try to persuade them to act.
+Ahead of Thursday's vote, the mother of the late Capitol Police Officer Brian Sicknick, along with Sicknick's girlfriend Sandra Garza and two police officers who fought the protesters that day, met with several Republican senators to try to persuade them to act.
 Sicknick was among many officers protecting the building, some seen in videos in hand-to-hand combat with the mob.
 He collapsed immediately after engaging with the rioters and died the next day.

 Video shows two men spraying Sicknick and another officer with a chemical, but the Washington medical examiner said he suffered a stroke and died from natural causes.